ModelsforManufacturing/hole-flanging-by-SPIF-in-a-single-stage/README.md

 #### Example 1: A Python script `a11_t1_flange_height.py` to calculate the flange height:

     def flange_height(part_diameter, blank_hole_diameter):
-        '''
-        A simple estimation for the final flange height of the design part.
+        ''' A simple estimation for the final flange height of the design part ''' return (part_diameter - blank_hole_diameter)/2
-        '''
-        return (part_diameter - blank_hole_diameter)/2

     def alternative_flange_height(part_diameter, blank_hole_diameter, simulated_flange_height):
-        '''
-        A simple correction for the final flange height of the design part given the flange height obtained in the numerical simulation.
+        ''' A simple correction for the final flange height of the design part given the flange height obtained in the numerical simulation ''' return simulated_flange_height
-        '''
-        return simulated_flange_height